-A moderator is selected by the organiser before the event under Sessions >>> Session Name >>> Who Can Join >>> Moderated >>> type the name of the registered attendee to make them a moderator.
-Hit Save.
+Once the Who Can Join option is set to Moderated, simply type the name of the registered attendee to make them a Moderator.

-Reminder: Moderators, similar to Speakers, must be registered for an event in order for their name to appear when you start typing it in the box.
+Note: Moderators, similar to Speakers, must be registered for an event in order for their name to appear when you start typing it in the box.
 Once your moderators claim their event ticket, you can select them as moderators for your sessions.

-When a moderator is in a session, other attendees can click the button that says "Request to share audio and video.”
+When a moderator is in a session, other attendees can click the button that says Request to Share Audio and Video.
 Clicking this button will open the moderation panel for the moderator to view who’s requesting and click to add them to the video stream.

 Once allowed, the person will choose their audio/video devices and then appear on camera.
-The moderator can one-click remove the person by clicking “Remove” on the person’s video.
+The moderator can one-click remove the person by clicking Remove on the person’s video.